fractalbass/data_science/_posts/2021-12-28-data_science_33.markdown

 # Topics covered:
 (Most topics were done in Python.)
 Python Review, Pairwise Association, Math/Floating Point Calculation, Web Mining, Pandas, Visualization, Relational Data, NumPy/SciPy, Ranking, Linear Regression, Classification, Clustering, Compression/Dimensionality Reduction, Eigenfaces.

-## ISYE6501 Introduction ot Analytics Modeling
+## ISYE6501 Introduction to Analytics Modeling

 Intro to Modeling was one of the best courses that I took in the program.
 This course covered topics in machine learning (supervised and unsupervised) time series analysis, PCA (at a high level), basic simulation and optimization.
 The course focused on R initially, and then later incorporated python.
 Dr. Sokol’s presentations were outstanding, and the TAs were particularly helpful in this course.
 I hated R going into this course, and had very little experience with it.
 I now really like R, and use it extensively particularly for exploratory data analysis.